 Work is marked in purple and the response is in green.

-A child has achieved the A reward stamp awarded at the bottom of the work.
-Next Steps might be provided to learning intention. extend the learning.
-A child has not achieved Next steps or corrections provided. the learning intention.
+A child has achieved the learning intention.

+A reward stamp awarded at the bottom of the work.
+Next Steps might be provided to extend the learning.
+A child has not achieved the learning intention.

+Next steps or corrections provided.

 Closing the Gap Corrections will need to be made on that piece of work.
 Highlighted Orange.
 Next Step Next Step will be a question or challenge which will be written to extend the learning.

-So.....the piece of work will look like:
+So.....the piece of work will look like: Achieved the learning intention

-Sothe piece e of work will look like:

-Achieved the learning There may be highlighting on the work in green to show success against the LI.
+There may be highlighting on the work in green to show success against the LI.

-intention

-There may be highlighting on the work in orange to show where improvements or

-corrections need to be made.
+There may be highlighting on the work in orange to show where improvements or corrections need to be made.

-At the bottom of the work
+At the bottom of the work.....

 Well done you have written an excellent play script.
 You have put each new speaker on a new line.

-You don't need speech marks

-Not achieved the learning of work)
+You don't need speech marks Not achieved the learning intention.

-Not achieved the learning intention. of work)
+of work)

-intention.
-There may be highlighting on the work in green to show success against the LL

 There may be highlighting on the work in green to show success against the LI.

-There may be highlighting on the work in orange to show where improvements or

-corrections need to be made.
+There may be highlighting on the work in orange to show where improvements or corrections need to be made.

-At the bottom of the work
+At the bottom of the work.....

 A good try at planning your play script.

-Next Steps: Write your play as if the characters are having a

-conversation.

-All pupil response to teacher feedback should be written in green making it easier for the

-teacher to see where pupils have responded and made improvements.
+Next Steps: Write your play as if the characters are having a conversation.
+All pupil response to teacher feedback should be written in green making it easier for the teacher to see where pupils have responded and made improvements.
+Presentation Cover/ supply should initial all work they mark.

-Presentation Δ

-5.7

-When appropriate, the teacher will comment or reward the presentation effort

-with

-a stamper which means they have earnt a green card (see behaviour policy).